Anasskhalfat/MIPS_PROCESSOR/README.md

 1. **Data Memory**: The data memory component was defined as a synchronous RAM, presenting limitations in manipulating it and getting the read data after writing it to the memory.
 To address this, we introduced a Reset signal, enabling its synthesis as registers.
 While this solution may not be the most optimal for memory management, it allowed us to progress.

 2. **Forwarding Unit**: A specific challenge arose when handling sw instructions with dependencies between the last and the next instructions.
 We observed incorrect forwarding behavior in such cases.
-To rectify this, we introduced an additional condition that checks if the destination register (RD) is the same in the EX/MEM and MEM/WB stages, but with different regwrite values (0 in EX/MEM and 1 in MEM/WB).
+Solution: we introduced an additional condition that checks if the destination register (RD) is the same in the EX/MEM and MEM/WB stages, but with different regwrite values (0 in EX/MEM and 1 in MEM/WB).

 3. **Register File**: The Register File faced a constraint where it couldn't read and write simultaneously.
 To overcome this challenge, we adapted the design from registers to latches by modifying the clock condition from `rising_edge(Clock)` to `(Clock = '0')`.